 Your grade should reflect how much you can demonstrate you know and can apply about the topics of this class.
-If you have registered with that Office then I will be guided by their advice in deciding how you are asked to demonstrate that knowledge.
+If you have registered with Advising & Access Services Centre (AASC) then I will be guided by their advice in deciding how you are asked to demonstrate that knowledge.